Off The Beaten Paine

 The day begins with a 30 minutes catamaran ride on the Pehoé lake, to start the hike from Paine Grande lodge.
 From there, you will make it to the Italian Campsite, and further into the valley, making sure you turn around at a reasonable hour in order to make it to your boat ride back on time!
 Otherwise you will be stuck in Paine Grande for another day...
 When camping may not have been part of your original plan!

 Day 4: FERRIER & PINGO

-Situated on the west side of the National Park, Ferrier and Pingo are two off-the-beaten-track gems unknow to many travelers.
+Situated on the western side of the National Park, Ferrier and Pingo are two off-the-beaten-track gems unknown to many travelers.
 Ferrier is an incredible lookout over the Patagonian Southern Ice Fields, and Pingo is an adventure through one of the last forests not affected by fires!